-White hair occurs naturally as you age, but even when hair starts to turn gray, few people actually end up with a pure white color.
+White hair occurs naturally as you age, but even when hair starts to turn gray, few people actually end up with pure white color.
 The fact that this color rarely occurs naturally, coupled with the notorious difficulty involved in dyeing your hair white, has made white hair a rare sight.

-Everywhere you go you see people with all different shades of light blonde, vibrant reds and burgundy shades, and even unnatural colors like blue or green, yet perfectly white hair is fairly underrepresented.
+Everywhere you go, you see people with all different shades of light blonde, vibrant reds, burgundy shades, and even unnatural colors like blue or green, yet perfectly white hair is fairly underrepresented.

 White hair is surrounded by misconceptions.
 It is a common belief that hair needs to be bleached until it is completely devoid of color in order to achieve it, but this is outright wrong.
 You'll actually end up destroying your hair before you can remove every last trace of pigment due to the way bleach works.

-To achieve a flawless looking white result, whilst minimizing damage, you need to take your hair to the palest yellow stage where a trace of pigment is left, but no further than that.
-Once at this point, your hair will then need to be toned to neutralize the appearance of this pigment and dye it white.
+To achieve a flawless-looking white result while minimizing damage, you need to take your hair to the palest yellow stage where a trace of pigment is left, but no further than that.
+Once at this point, your hair will then need to be toned to neutralize the appearance of this remaining pigment and dye it white.